Work-Life Balance: Preventing Burnout In The Workplace

 Learn time management skills to lessen stress

+Cultivating effective time-management skills may help you get more done with less stress.
 One example is to work on the most important task first thing in your workday.
 Most people experience their highest levels of productivity mid-morning.
 So, it may be helpful for you to plan your day to take advantage of this time.
-Learning proper time management skills can help you to get the work done that you have in a better way, reducing the amount of stress that you experience.
+While good time management skills can’t make up for an overwhelming workload or poor working conditions, it may sometimes help a person manage stress at their job.

 Make time to do things that recharge you